optframe/scannerpp/README.md

 # This is Scanner++ Library

 The idea of this project is to have (Java) Scanner functionalities on C++.
+This is an experimental library in Header Only format (just add `Scanner.hpp` to your project and that's it!).

 ## Build with Conan + Bazel

-This project tries to use both Conan and Bazel.
+This project tries to use both Conan and Bazel (during tests and benchmarks, not production).
 By Conan, the files at `conandeps` are created in a compatible manner with Bazel.

 ### Dependencies